-The Company excludes amounts related to performance obligations and usage-based royalties that are billed and recognized as they are delivered.
+The Company excludes amounts related to performance obligations and usage-based royalties that are billed and recognized as they are delivered or billed and recognized in the same period.
 This primarily consists of monthly usage-based runtime and hosting charges in the duration of some revenue contracts.

-Revenue expected to be recognized from remaining performance obligations was approximately \$247.5 million as of January 31, 2021 of which \$131.1 million is expected to be recognized over the next 12 months and the remainder thereafter.
+Revenue expected to be recognized from remaining performance obligations was approximately \$290.6 million and \$293.8 million as of July 31, 2021 and April 30, 2021, respectively, of which \$145.0 million and \$145.2 million is expected to be recognized over the next 12 months and the remainder thereafter, respectively.